The-Corinth/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-creating a script that lists environmental variables 5-creating a script that lists all local variables and environmental variables, and functions 6-creating a script that creates a new local variable
+4-creating a script that lists environmental variables 5-creating a script that lists all local variables and environmental variables, and functions 6-creating a script that creates a new local variable 7-creating a script that creates a new global variable